cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/your-contract.md

    {{%expand "A DAST report:" %}}
    1. On the **DAST Scanner** page, navigate to the **Targets** tab.
-      * The same option is available on the Scans page and individual scan detail page.
    2. For any one target, select **Download**.
    3. Select from a list of report types to download.
+      * The same option is available on the Scans page and individual scan detail page.
    {{% image src="/deepdive/download-DAST-report.png" alt="Download a DAST report" %}}
    {{% /expand%}}
    <br>

    {{%expand "Insights:" %}}
    1. On the **Insights** page, apply any filters as needed.
-   2. Select **Download CSV**.
+   2. Select **Download**.
    {{% image src="/deepdive/download-insights.png" alt="Download insights" %}}
    {{% /expand%}}
    <br>